inlab-geo/cofi/README.md

 print(result.model)
 ```

 And now we are done!
-Check out our [tutorial](https://cofi.readthedocs.io/en/latest/notebooks/index.html) pages for more examples.
+Check out our [tutorial](https://cofi.readthedocs.io/en/latest/notebooks/index.html) pages for more examples and advanced usages.